-The Fund does not use derivatives for the purpose of attaining the environmental characteristic it promotes.
+The Fund does not use derivatives for the purpose of attaining the environmental or social characteristics it promotes.

 To what minimum extent are sustainable investments with an environmental objective aligned with the EU Taxonomy?

 Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy3?